20 Beautiful Pictures of Bluebirds

 Bluebird Eating Mealworms

 “My neighbor made me a bluebird house and I was lucky to get a pair right away.
 I took many pictures of bluebirds, including this beautiful photo of the male enjoying some mealworms I put out for him,” writes Mary DiGiovanni of Hampton, New Jersey.
-Check out our guide to feeding mealworms to birds.
+Learn how to attract bluebirds.

 Bluebird and Berries

 “Our yard is a certified wildlife habitat featuring native plants.
 Some of the most photogenic birds are frutivores.
 They eat insects and berries instead of seeds.
 Native plants support four times as many insects as non-native plants.
 We have plants with berries every month.
 We also have bluebird nesting and roosting boxes.
 In the winter, we supplement their diet with mealworms.
 This is a female Eastern bluebird in a holly tree, photographed with a Nikon d500 camera,” writes David Sloas.
-Don’t miss the 51 best winter bird photos.
+Check out our guide to feeding mealworms to birds.

 Watching for Bluebirds